 - increases the aggregate revolving loan commitment from \$150.0 million to \$165.0 million; - increases the block on availability of assets from \$15.0 million to \$16.5 million, based on the total borrowing base assets; and - increases the lien basket for purchase money indebtedness and conditional sale or other title retention agreements with respect to equipment, from \$90.0 million to \$125.0 million.

-In connection with this amendment, we paid an amendment fee of approximately \$0.1 million.
+In connection with this amendment, we paid a loan amendment fee of \$81,250.